Willyboar/tale/README.md

 ### Create a new site

-Once you have tale in your path(or not) you can create a new site with:
+Once you have tale in your path you can create a new site with:

 ```sh
 tale new site <name>